KHONGPHAITKID/TeamViewHCMUS/README.md

 # Features
 Remote screen sharing
-Remote control of the shared screen
+Remote control of the shared screen.
 Troubleshooting
 If you encounter any issues while running the project, consider the following troubleshooting steps: